-The closer we get to the walls, the bigger the thrills.
-At times like this, my imagination goes beyond the clouds.
+The closer we get to its walls, the bigger the thrills.
+My imagination flows frantically.
 I visualize the workers building that marvel of engineering and architecture.
-Oh, wait.
-I see other inhabitants in their routines … feeling the past in such intense concentration that I can almost touch someone passing by.
-I can even smell their food.
+Oh, wait, I also see other inhabitants in their routines … feeling the past in such an intense concentration that I can almost touch someone passing by.
+I can even smell their food and other aromas.

-Suddenly, the preserved walls grow right in front of us.
-Huge.
-They intimidate us but at the same time make an irresistible invitation to a visit.
+Suddenly, the huge, preserved walls intimidate us but make an irresistible invitation to a visit.

-Interesting, Glauco.
-And I can see that he holds a letter.
-Can you please show it closer?
+Interesting, Damas.
+And I can see he holds a letter.
+Can I take a closer look at it?

-Now … it’s time for you to enter the castle with me!
+Now it’s time to enter the castle with me.

 Inside the walls

-Before exploring the interior, we cross a wide covered area that gives access to the ticket sales point.
+Before exploring the interior, we pass through a wide covered area that gives access to the ticket sales point.

 Finally, we cross a glass door to enjoy the best of the day.

-It is worth noting the traces of huge cisterns for water and silos for food.
-Together, cisterns and silos could keep the population in there for a long time, making it more resistant to attacks.
-(It is believed that one of the cisterns was once an ancient Roman well, used for copper exploration.)
+There are also traces of huge cisterns for water and silos for food.
+Together, cisterns and silos could keep the population inside longer, making people more resistant to foreign attacks.
+Researchers believe that one cistern was once an ancient Roman well used for copper exploration.

 Enjoy now this series of photos:

-As you walk along the top of the walls, pay attention to a small room where several items found in local excavations are exposed.
+As you walk along the top of the walls, pay attention to a small room with several items found in local excavations.
 There are pots, jars, amphorae, spearheads, etc.

-Finally, at the bottom, further down, to the left, locate a bar.
+Finally, again on the ground floor, locate a bar.
 It can be your salvation during the visit (I explain this below).

-Oh, Damas, what an eagerness to see all this in person!
+Oh, Damas, I’m so excited to see all this in person!

 Warnings and tips for your visit

-The bar mentioned above will be paradise to appease your thirst.
-Take the opportunity to sit, relax, contemplate.
+The bar mentioned above will be a paradise to appease your thirst (you will want lots of water, water, water… or maybe a Portuguese beer?).
+Sit, relax, and contemplate.
+Eat something.
 After all, how many times in life do you sit down to eat and drink inside a castle?

-Rains require thousands of times more attention for those who climb the walls.
-The walls are slippery, and there is no handrail or other support for the visitor to lean on.
-In fact, even without rain it is necessary to be very careful.
-Every year, tourists die in Portugal as a result of falls in places like this.
-The main cause of distraction are moments of selfies.
+Rain requires thousands of times more attention for those who climb the walls because they’re slippery, and there’s no handrail or other support for the visitor to lean on.
+Even without rain, it’s necessary to be careful: Tourists die in Portugal every year because of falls in places like this.
+The primary cause of distraction is moments of selfies.